Alignak-monitoring/alignak-doc/source/04-1_alignak_configuration/02_core_configuration.rst

 When an Alignak daemon loads its configuration, it will try to open the file which name is provided on the command line with the `-e` / `--environment` parameter.
 If it exists an *alignak.d* sub-directory in the same directory as the environment file, all the **.ini* files located in this sub-directory will also be loaded and parsed.

-When updating the configuration with a new daemon or a new, it is cleaner/easier to add a new file in the *alignak.d* rather than modifying a unique configuration file;)
+When updating the configuration with a new daemon or new parameters, it is cleaner/easier to add a new file in the *alignak.d* rather than modifying a unique configuration file;)

 The default shipped example configuration is structured as::